Jarvis Jones

 Jarvis Jerrell Jones (born October 13, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He played college football for the Georgia Bulldogs, and was recognized as a consensus All-American twice.
+He played college football for the Georgia Bulldogs and was recognized as a consensus All-American twice.
 He was selected by the Pittsburgh Steelers in the first round of the 2013 NFL draft, playing for them for four seasons before retiring following a short stint with the Arizona Cardinals in 2017.
+Since 2025, Johnson has served as the head football coach of George Washington Carver High School in Columbus, Georgia.

 Early life

 Jones was born in Columbus, Georgia, and grew up in Lumpkin and Richland, Georgia.
 He attended Carver High School in Columbus, where he led his high school football team to a state title in 2007, and was rated as a four-star recruit by Rivals.com.
 In addition to playing football, he was an all-state basketball player.
 He was ranked the 59th best high school prospect by ESPN.
 He played in the 2009 U.S. Army All-American Bowl.